Batak, Bulgaria: Batak today

 Today Batak is a renovated modern town famous for its historical monuments and a resort and tourist centre.
-A key hydro power system — Batashki Vodnosilov Pat — with five dams and three hydroelectric stations was constructed in the 1950s.
-Rest houses, tourist complexes and villas have been built along the banks of the Batak Dam.
+A key hydro power system — Batak Hydropower Cascade — with five dams and three hydroelectric stations was constructed in the 1950s.
+Rest houses, tourist complexes and villas have been built along the banks of the Batak Reservoir.

 Honour

 Batak Point on Smith Island, South Shetland Islands is named after Batak.